BytomDAO/bytom/README.md

 Currently, bytom is still in active development and a ton of work needs to be done, but we also provide the following content for these eager to do something with `bytom`.

 ### Set up a wallet and manage the key

+You can create an account via `create-key password`, which will generate a `keystore` file containing the keys under the project directory.

 ```bash
 $ ./bytomcli create-key account_name password   # Create an account named account_name using password